hasbrovish/Obsidian-Notes/C++ Refresher.md

 ### Strings
 -------------
 ##### getline(cin,s);

-		fro it into s till enter is hit. so if the input is of 2 line , that is '/n' or any delimiter is there , the input ends at that point.
+for it into s till enter is hit. so if the input is of 2 line , that is '/n' or any delimiter is there , the input ends at that point.
 Single line consider after that everything flush offed.

 ##### Usecase 2 : if you want to add n-> number to a string number ?
 ```cpp
 #include<bits/c++.h>
 using namespace std;